-Between the seventeenth and the mid-nineteenth century, numerous West African Muslims mostly from Senegambia (Senegal, Gambia, Mali, and Guinea) were deported to the United States.
-They were overwhelmingly young men; most often prisoners of war but also victims of kidnapping.
-It is difficult to estimate their numbers […].
-But nowhere else in the Americas was the proportion of Senegambians – 24% – as high as in this country.
-Senegambia was the area of West Africa that had been Islamized the longest, beginning as early as 1010.
+Between the seventeenth and the mid-nineteenth century, numerous West African Muslims mostly from Senegambia (Senegal, Gambia, Mali, and Guinea) were [enslaved and] deported to the United States.
+They were overwhelmingly young men; often prisoners of war but most victims of kidnapping.
+It is difficult to estimate their numbers, [but] nowhere else in the Americas was the proportion of Senegambians – 24% – as high as in North America.

-If most Muslims maintained their faith in secret in the barbaric environment of servitude, others succeeded in living their religion openly.
-Reports of their religious activities appear in court and police records, plantation logs, newspapers, books, and runaway notices.
-Their portraits were captured in paintings, prints, daguerreotypes, and photographs; and they have left a few manuscripts written in Arabic.
+If most Africans maintained their faith in secret in the barbaric environment of servitude, others succeeded in living their religion openly.
+Reports of their religious activities appear in court and police records, plantation logs, newspapers, books, and “runaway” notices.
+The portraits of Africans were captured in paintings, prints, daguerreotypes, and photographs; and they have left a few manuscripts written in Arabic.

 The film Prince Among Slaves encourages us to think about matters of identity-particularly African American identity.
 What’s in a name?
 How does it feel to be called by a name which isn’t yours?
 What names and labels identify us?

 Spellings sometimes change when we attempt to represent the sound of a name in another language, or with another alphabet.
 For example, on this website, you learn about two prominent West African ethnic groups: the Fulbe and the Mandinka.
 In some sources, you will find the Fulbe referred to as the Fulani, the Fulah, or even the Peul.
 Don’t be confused: all of these are names for the same group of West African pastoral people.
 In some sources, you will find the Mandinka referred to as the Mandinga or the Mandingue.
 Again, these are simply variations in spelling the same name.